oracle/graal/docs/reference-manual/embedding/embed-languages.md

 ### Explanations

-* **Optimized:** Executed guest application code can be compiled and executed as highly efficient machine code at runtime.
+* **Optimized:** Executed guest application code can be compiled and executed as highly efficient machine code at run time.
-* **Optimized with additional compiler passes:** Oracle GraalVM implements additional optimizations performed during runtime compilation.
+* **Optimized with additional compiler passes:** Oracle GraalVM implements additional optimizations performed during run-time compilation.
 For example, it uses a more advanced inlining heuristic.
-This typically leads to better runtime performance and memory consumption.
+This typically leads to better run-time performance and memory consumption.
 * **Optimized if enabled via experimental VM option:** Optimization is not enabled by default and must be enabled using `-XX:+EnableJVMCI` virtual machine option.
-In addition, to support compilation, the Graal compiler must be downloaded as a jar file and put on the `--upgrade-module-path`.
+In addition, to support compilation, the Graal compiler must be downloaded as a JAR file and put on the `--upgrade-module-path`.
 In this mode, the compiler runs as a Java application and may negatively affect the execution performance of the host application.
 * **No runtime optimizations:** With no runtime optimizations or if JVMCI is not enabled, the guest application code is executed in interpreter-only mode.
 * **JVMCI:** Refers to the [Java-Level JVM Compiler Interface](https://openjdk.org/jeps/243) supported by most Java runtimes.

-A project has been created to enable runtime optimization by default for Oracle JDK and OpenJDK.
+A project has been created to enable run-time optimization by default for Oracle JDK and OpenJDK.
 See [Project Galahad](https://openjdk.org/projects/galahad/) for further details.

-### Enable Optimization on OpenJDK and OracleJDK
+### Enable Optimization on OpenJDK and Oracle JDK

-When running on a JDK runtime optimization enabled by default, like OpenJDK, you might see a warning like this:
+When running on a JDK run-time optimization enabled by default, like OpenJDK, you might see a warning like this:

 ```
 [engine] WARNING: The polyglot engine uses a fallback runtime that does not support runtime compilation to machine code.